AguaClara/floc_app/README.md

 Week 1: Familiarizing ourselves with the codebase and onboarding new members.

-Week 2: Working on writing a blender script to simulate images of flocs.
+Week 2: Researching Neural Networks, Deep Learning, Edge Detection, etc.

-Week 3-5: Work on and improve our initial blender script and meet with technical advisor for advice.
+Week 3-5: Continue our research and start working on writing scripts

 Week 6: Prep for the Symposium.